 These Canned Salmon Cakes use wild tinned salmon to create flavorful patties that have a crusty exterior with a juicy, flaky, salmon interior.
 Whip up a large batch for a simple meal prep option and serve alongside a salad or in a bun for a healthy lunch idea!

-Parmesan Zucchini Sticks are big on flavor, low calorie and outrageously tasty.
+Baked Parmesan Zucchini is big on flavor, low calorie and outrageously tasty.
 The slices of zucchini are topped with cheese and a simple selection of spices and then baked until crispy.
 For a light, healthy lunch you can serve them dipped into salsa or the dip of your choice.
 You can also serve these zucchini sticks with a salad or as a side to the protein of your choice.

 Last but definitely not least on this list of healthy lunch ideas is this healthy Taco Skillet.
 Combining all your favorite elements of a taco in a simple one-pan dish, this taco skillet is juicy, tender, crunchy, savory, cheesy, and delicious when served up wit freshly chopped tomatoes, avocados, and even some jalapenos for the spice lovers out there!